indirarbianca/MD-ASG-05/README.md

 # ASG 05 MD - Proper Pipeline for the Spaceship Titanic + Deploy

-Predict which passengers were transported to an alternate dimension using Logistic Regression.
+Predict which passengers were transported to an alternate dimension using Ordinal Regression.

 ## Project Structure